 East Leake and Gotham, 21st September 2025

-Rab's 8.3 mile walk took 14 members from the East Leake village car cark on Gotham Road north out of the village, over the Great Central Railway and up past Rushcliffe Golf Club.
+East Leake village car cark on Gotham Road north out of the village, over the Great Central Railway and up past Rushcliffe Golf Club.
 After passing by the West Leake Hills, we reached the famous Cuckoo Bush in woods overlooking Gotham.
-From there we dropped down into Gotham before walking back over Gotham Moor then Bunny Moor, both drained by Fairham Brook, to recross the Great Central Railway.
-We then headed south, still on field paths, across the Bunny - East Leake road and headed up past Hill Top Farm and back down to the start.
+From there we dropped down into Gotham before walking back over Gotham and Bunny Moors, originally fenland but now drained by Fairham Brook and associated ditches and drains.
+Then we recrossed the Great Central Railway, headed south, still on field paths, across the Bunny - East Leake road, past Hill Top Farm and back down to the start.

 The start in the village car park